Citizenship for Residency in Canada

 - Interviews and Matching

 Having applied via CaRMS to residency programs, students are then invited by the residency programs to interview.
-After interviews have been completed, students then enter a ranked list of their desired residencies to CaRMS.
-Residency directors also enter their ranked list of candidates.
+After interviews have been completed, students submit a ranked list of their desired residencies to CaRMS and residency directors submit their ranked list of candidates.
 CaRMS then matches students with residency posts.

 Canadian citizens who studied in Ireland are permitted to enter the first round of the match in most provinces.
 However, the match rules vary by province.
 Some provinces have a parallel match with reserved slots for Canadians who are international graduates.
 A few provinces have a unified match whereby graduates of both Canadian medical schools and Irish (or other international) medical schools compete openly for residency spots.
 Check with CaRMS for specific information.